x1angli/cvt2utf/README.md

 Side note: of course, there are certain situations where BOMs are preferred.
 (For example, Microsoft Excel cannot parse correctly UTF8 w/o BOM CSV files with international characters. ) Such situations are rare.
 Overall, the necessity of BOM trumps other concerns.

-#### Shall we trust this program?
+#### Is the current version reliable?

 __A__: This code is still at its "beta" phase.
 We are striving to deliver high reliable solutions to our users.
-You might be aware that Python's built-in encoding/decoding mechanism may not be very reliable.
+You might be aware that Python's built-in UTF encoding/decoding plus chardet may not be very reliable.
 For that reason, we suggest users create backups, either manually duplicate the file/directory, or automatically through our package (remember, the backup feature will be short-circuited with the `--overwrite` switch)